 - Loads will be tilted back and carried no more than six inches from the ground.
-Loads that restrict the operator’s vision will be transported backwards.
+Loads that restrict the operator’s vision will be transported backward.

 - PITs operators will obey plant speed limits and slow down on wet floors and going around turns.